extraes/BW_JetpackJoyride/README.md

 # BONEWORKS Jetpack Joyride
-Because recoil isn't the goal, not a side effect.
+Because recoil is the goal, not a side effect.